Public Health Assessment & Program Evaluation

 The Case for Evidence-Based Programs

 The benefit of implementing evidence-based programs is that one can have greater confidence in their effectiveness because they have been carefully tested.
-There is a strong demand for health promotion programs to meet the DoD's public health needs and the DoD must be a sound steward and ensure that Soldiers and their families receive the best available evidence-based health promotion programs with increasingly scarce resources.
-However, many programs have not yet adequately demonstrated that they are evidence-based2.
-Program owners are not always held accountable for ensuring their programs are based on strong scientific evidence prior to implementation, ensuring their programs are fully evaluated, and for defending their programs' effectiveness to external reviewers, inspectors, auditors, evaluators, and higher-level leadership (such as for the Health Promotion Risk Reduction Council annual review).
+There is a strong demand for health promotion programs to meet the DoD's public health needs and the DoD must be a sound steward and ensure that Service members and their families receive the best available evidence-based health promotion programs with increasingly scarce resources.
+However, many programs have not yet adequately demonstrated that they are evidence-based.
+Program owners are not always held accountable for ensuring their programs are based on strong scientific evidence prior to implementation, ensuring their programs are fully evaluated, and for defending their programs' effectiveness to external reviewers, inspectors, auditors, evaluators, and higher-level leadership.

 What Constitutes Evidence